Brought a new Mac and trying to figure out how to use it. Check out How to create a txt file on Mac in this article.

 - Place the cursor over the image and select the Markup option from the pop-up menu.

 - Now, select Markup and write or draw anything you want using the tools in the toolbar.
-You may, of course, utilise the Touch Bar as well.
+You may, of course, utilize the Touch Bar as well.

 - Click the Done button.

-How to Create a New Text File Using TextEdit?
+How to Create a txt File on Mac Using TextEdit?

 If you want to create a text document, you can do so quickly and easily with the TextEdit app.